Menu

 To prevent Bruxism make sure to reduce stress as Bruxism is often caused by stress and anxiety.
 Try to reduce stress in your life by practicing relaxation techniques such as deep breathing exercises, yoga, and meditation.
 Also, avoid alcohol and caffeine as they increase muscle activity in the jaw which can lead to you developing Bruxism.

-However do you Want a treatment that:
+Do you want a Bruxism treatment that:

 • Lasts approximately 6 months?